Updated: July 09, 2024 7 mins read Published: January 30, 2024

 Often, farmers cannot fully assess the risks related to herbicide application.
 Fields may be located near public objects while wind, rain, and groundwater can spread chemicals to a wider area, harming the environment.
 Providers of herbicides for agribusinesses can contribute to sustainable use of their products at the earliest stages — even before they sell chemicals to farmers.

 Solution: Risk assessment systems that rely on dynamic in-field data, field topography heat maps, and locations of nearby objects can recommend per-field spraying plans and adjust the herbicide selling strategy.
-This will allow farmers to evaluate the conditions of fields and the potential risks for the entire ecosystem, including the risks of landslides, groundwater contamination, and the draining of natural resources.
+Smart spraying technology will allow farmers to evaluate the conditions of fields and the potential risks for the entire ecosystem, including the risks of landslides, groundwater contamination, and the draining of natural resources.

 Read more